git/git.github.io/rev_news/drafts/edition-101.md

   is a command line application
   which corrects your previous console command.
-  Among other rules it includes series of rules for mistakes when using Git (like typos in command names, trying to `git add` ignored file, etc.).
+  Among other rules it includes series of rules for mistakes when using Git (like typos in command names, trying to `git add` an ignored file, etc.).
   Written in Python.
 + New Relic [CodeStream](https://www.codestream.com/) is a free [open-source](https://github.com/TeamCodeStream/codestream)
-  extension for VS Code, Visual Studio, and JetBrains (with support for more IDEs on the way). for putting collaboration tools in the IDE: supporting pull requests, issue management, observability, and code discussion.
+  extension for VS Code, Visual Studio, and JetBrains (with support for more IDEs on the way) for putting collaboration tools in the IDE: supporting pull requests, issue management, observability, and code discussion.
 + [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git)